 This shift will also play a role in the metrics used: from typical contact center metrics as we know them today towards more customer experience oriented metrics.

 Measurement across the board: speaking a common language

 As just mentioned, referring to the blog post of Nicola Millard, there is a shift in the way we will measure customer service and contact center quality.
 Within a broader digital transformation context, this is essential to take into account when it boils down to the customer experience.
 Enterprise-wide transformations need enterprise-wide metrics and KPIs.
 Or in other words: amidst the avalanche of data and often fragmented customer-related measurement possibilities, it’s hard to get a holistic view.
 Integration requires focusing on common goals.
 It’s the same as in the implementation of marketing ROI programs: speaking the same language, across all marketing-related activities.
 Only here it’s in a customer experience context.
-We have to dare let go of pure transactional and internal KPIs and move towards a mix of KPIs and metrics that are closely related to the customer such as the as you can read here.
+We have to dare let go of pure transactional and internal KPIs and move towards a mix of KPIs and metrics that are closely related to the customer.
 Transformation is also about that.
-A typical example that gains traction is the Customer Effort Score.
+NPS (as a system) is one way, another one that gains traction is the Customer Effort Score.
+In practice, often a mix is used.
 From an enterprise-wide or holistic perspective of course we look at customer satisfaction, customer lifetime value and I would add leakage but that’s for a separate article.

 This list is of course far from exhaustive.
 Also consider:

 - The role of IT and various enabling technologies such as artificial intelligence (routing, IDR, knowledge base,…), multi-channel inbound communications, unified communications and collaboration, virtualization, videoconferencing etc.

 - The oh so crucial role of employee training, engagement and enablement, which we’ll cover in depth in another article.